vsingh8279/Credit-Card-Fraud-Detection/README.md

 The GitHub link mentioned in my resume for the Yogasana Recommendation Project was incorrect.
 It pointed to a different project (Credit Card Detection).

-This is the actual repository
+This is the actual repository link:  https://github.com/vsingh8279/Yogasana-Recommendation

 for the Yogasana Recommendation Project, and it contains all the relevant code and documentation.
 I apologize for any confusion caused.

 Feel free to explore the project details below and reach out for any further clarifications!